plone/archetypes.schemaextender/README.txt

          def getFields(self):
              return self.fields

+Try to store the fields on the class, that way they aren't created each time the getFields method gets called.
+Generally you should make sure getFields does as few things as possible, because it's called very often.

 The final step is registering this adapter with the Zope component architecture.
 Since we already declared the interface we provide and which type of object we adapt this can be done very quickly in